 A Honeysuckle Hills staff member is happy to use your own device during the ceremony to live stream your wedding from your own private Facebook page, Zoom, etc. We can also live stream to our own public Facebook business page, but this is open for all the world to see.
 If you’re a more private person, I recommend creating your own private Facebook page for this.

-Honeysuckle Hills has beautiful mountain ridge / hill views on the lower grounds.
-One of these tall hills is the right of our willow tree ceremony site, and we also take gorgeous photographs of this landscape feature with our tree-limb “hobbit” bridge.
+Honeysuckle Hills has beautiful mountain ridge/hill views on the lower grounds, too.
+One of these tall hills is the right of our willow tree ceremony site, and we also take gorgeous photographs of this landscape feature with our tree limb “hobbit” bridge.

-Wedding photographs with the Honeysuckle Hills horses are possible by adding this experience to any elopement package or including it in the itinerary for your larger wedding with reception.
+Wedding photographs with the Honeysuckle Hills horses are possible by adding this experience to any elopement or reception package.
 This is one of the most fun, unique, and unforgettable experiences we offer for your wedding.

-If you prefer to use your own photographer with your reception package, we will need a copy of their liability insurance listing Honeysuckle Hills as additionally insured.
-ALL participants must sign a waiver required by our insurance company whether you use your own photographer or if I’m photographing you with the horses.
+With your reception package, we will need a copy of your photographer’s liability insurance listing Honeysuckle Hills as additionally insured.
+The photographers on our preferred vendor list have already provided this.
+All participants must sign a waiver required by our insurance company whether you use your own photographer or if I’m photographing you with the horses as part of our elopement packages.

 We do not allow children under ten years old in the horse field.
 This is not the best first time introduction to horses for small children, because our horses are not “petting zoo” or trail horses.
 They are unbridled and approach quickly and closely.
 I recommend only bringing your children into the horse field if they have hands-on experience caring for horses and riding.
 Tourist trail riding experiences do not count.